jgoos/home-lab-as-code/README.md

 ### Download ISO files

 To create the RHEL images, you'll need to download the appropriate ISO files and place them in the `packer/iso-files` directory.
-Check the `rhel8.pkr.hcl` and `rhel9.pkr.hcl` packer config files to see which ISO files are needed.
+Check the `rhel.pkr.hcl` packer config file to see which ISO files are needed for each supported release.

 ## Building Packer Images